good-loop/doc/pages/policy/buying-policy.md

 ## Fair Trade First

-If a fair trade option is available, then buy that in preference to non-Fair-Trade.
+If a fair trade option is available and reasonable, then buy that in preference to non-Fair-Trade.
 E.g. coffee and tea should be fair trade.

 ## Reduce, Reuse, Recycle (and buy 2nd Hand)

 Minimise our environmental impact by buying second-hand where possible and appropriate.

-## Buy Last: Amazon, Myanmar, and China
+## Buy Last: Amazon (delivery), Myanmar, and China

+If other options are available and reasonable, then choose them in preference to goods from these suppliers.

-### Amazon - Poor treatment of warehouse staff
+### Amazon (delivery) - Poor treatment of warehouse staff

 For delivered goods, check and buy from other sources in preference to Amazon.
+E-bay, Google shoppping, Hive.co.uk, or Blackwells are some options.

 Why?
-Amazon treat their warehouse workers considerably worse than others, which has a significant bad health impact. e.g. ref http://digg.com/2018/amazon-workers-pee, or https://www.theguardian.com/business/2018/may/31/amazon-accused-of-treating-uk-warehouse-staff-like-robots, or https://www.theguardian.com/technology/2021/mar/25/amazon-delivery-workers-bathrooms-memo
+Amazon treat their warehouse workers considerably worse than others, which has a significant bad health impact.
+E.g. ref <http://digg.com/2018/amazon-workers-pee>, or <https://www.theguardian.com/business/2018/may/31/amazon-accused-of-treating-uk-warehouse-staff-like-robots>, or <https://www.theguardian.com/technology/2021/mar/25/amazon-delivery-workers-bathrooms-memo>.

-This does not apply to Amazon's digital services (e.g. streaming video, Kindle), or where Amazon are a digital marketplace but not a delivery partner (e.g. 2nd hand books that they won't deliver on prime are probably OK).
-Still, try e.g. E-bay, Google shoppping, or Blackwells for preference.
+This does not apply to Amazon's digital services (e.g. streaming video, Kindle) -- there's no objection to those.
+Or where Amazon are a digital marketplace but not a delivery partner (e.g. 2nd hand books that they won't deliver on prime are OK).

 ### China and Myanmar - Human rights abuses